 Jérôme Jourde's report can be downloaded here: Etude biosédimentaire des communautés benthiques des récifs d’huîtres en baie de l’Aiguillon

-This work will contribute to better conservation of the point's habitats, to the development of a plant complex associated with upper dune habitats and thus improve the capacity of these areas to support passerines dependant on these environments.
-In this context, a preliminary step of the work consists in evaluating the potential of the site, particularly for breeding birds.
+This work contributes to better conservation of the point's habitats, to the development of a plant complex associated with upper dune habitats and thus improve the capacity of these areas to support passerines dependant on these environments.
+In this context, a preliminary step of the work consisted in evaluating the potential of the site, particularly for breeding birds.

 THE STUDY’S PROGRESS

-This monitoring is carried out twice during the breeding season (April and June) at daybreak.
+A monitoring of passerine birds is carried out twice during the breeding season (April and May) at daybreak.
 It consists of covering the entire area and stopping at listening points in order to identify all singing male birds.

 The Kentish Plover Charadrius alexandrinus is a protected species in France, listed in Appendix I of the Birds Directive and Appendix II of the Berne Convention and the Bonn Convention.
 The Pointe de l’Aiguillon is the only site on the nature reserve suitable for it to breed, due to the presence of embryonic dunes.

 This species’ breeding is also monitored at the Point.
 It requires careful observations of this discrete species in order to determine the number of breeding pairs.
 The Kentish Plover Charadrius alexandrinus is a species subject to various types of human disturbance during breeding and can, in case of failure, lay several clutches.
-It is therefore necessary to carry out a large number of monitoring sessions during the breeding season.
+It is therefore necessary to carry out several monitoring sessions during the breeding season.

-Since 2016 between 18 and 21 breeding species of passerines have been identified at the Pointe de l'Aiguillon.
+Since 2016, 34 species of passerines have been identified at the Pointe de l'Aiguillon.
 Proven breeding of the Short-toed Lark (Calandrella brachydactyla) is noteworthy.
 Species commonly found on salt marsh habitats of the reserve (Bluethroat Luscinia svecica, Skylark Alauda arvensis, Fan-tailed Warbler Cisticola juncidis, Reed Bunting Emberiza schoeniclus ...), species dependant on the dune habitat (Tawny Pipit Anthus campestris, Short-toed Lark Calandrella brachydactyla) as well as species that are found in scrub and bushy areas (Dunnock Prunella modularis, Nightingale Luscinia megarhynchos, Linnet Carduelis cannabina, Stonechat Saxicola rubicola...) occur.